aissah/cwp_coding_resources/README.md

 ## scripts

-Scripts that can be used to run specific implementations of the code
+Scripts that can be used to run specific implementations of the code.

 ## tests

-Carefully written tests to check validity of the code
+Carefully written tests to check validity of the code.

+## .gitignore

+This tells git which files and directories not to track.
+If we have some huge dataset that we don't want to commit to the remote repo, this would be a good place to specify that.

+## LICENSE

+This tells others to what extent they are allowed to use our code.
+The MIT license used here is not particularly restrictive.
+You may want to talk about this with your group and look at other options that best suit how you want your code to be used.